Austin bombing suspect used a child safety sign to conceal one of his explosives

 The heavily redacted affidavit shows that Conditt built seven explosive devices, using many of the same parts he purchased at hardware stores.

-The bombing spree began on March 2 when Anthony Stephan House, 39, was killed when he opened a package bomb left on his porch in Austin.
+The bombing spree began on March 2 when Anthony Stephan House, 39, was killed opening a package bomb left on his porch in Austin.
 Ten days later, on March 12, a package bomb killed 17-year-old Draylen Mason and critically injured his mother inside their Austin home.
 That same day a 75-year-old woman was critically injured by a package bomb left at her home.

 On March 18, a resident in the Travis Country neighborhood of Austin spotted the same sign with red backing and white letters erected in a yard, where later that day an explosive triggered by a tripwire went off and injured two men.